Implement password hash synchronization with Azure AD Connect sync

 Detailed description of how password hash synchronization works

-The following describes in-depth how password hash synchronization works between Active Directory and Azure AD.
+The following section describes, in-depth, how password hash synchronization works between Active Directory and Azure AD.

-- Every two minutes, the password hash synchronization agent on the AD Connect server requests stored password hashes (the unicodePwd attribute) from a DC via the standard MS-DRSR replication protocol used to synchronize data between DCs.
+- Every two minutes, the password hash synchronization agent on the AD Connect server requests stored password hashes (the unicodePwd attribute) from a DC.
+This request is via the standard MS-DRSR replication protocol used to synchronize data between DCs.
 The service account must have Replicate Directory Changes and Replicate Directory Changes All AD permissions (granted by default on installation) to obtain the password hashes.

 - Before sending, the DC encrypts the MD4 password hash by using a key that is a MD5 hash of the RPC session key and a salt.
 It then sends the result to the password hash synchronization agent over RPC.
 The DC also passes the salt to the synchronization agent by using the DC replication protocol, so the agent will be able to decrypt the envelope.

 - After the password hash synchronization agent has the encrypted envelope, it uses MD5CryptoServiceProvider and the salt to generate a key to decrypt the received data back to its original MD4 format.
-At no point does the password hash synchronization agent have access to the clear text password.
+The password hash synchronization agent never has access to the clear text password.
 The password hash synchronization agent’s use of MD5 is strictly for replication protocol compatibility with the DC, and it is only used on premises between the DC and the password hash synchronization agent.

 - The password hash synchronization agent expands the 16-byte binary password hash to 64 bytes by first converting the hash to a 32-byte hexadecimal string, then converting this string back into binary with UTF-16 encoding.